RamazanKara/Nextcloud-Traefikv2-Docker/README.md

   'overwritehost' => '<yourdomain>',
 ```

-## Do I need to thing about something else to keep my Next Cloud Safe?
+## Do I need to thing about something else to keep my Nextcloud Safe?

 - If you have a static IP you will get lots of scans and passwort tries.
 Implement TOTP Authenticator or Yubi Key (Apps are on Nextcloud Repo)
 - Use fail2ban (I will make a separate Repo for that) and ban these fools for messing with your stuff